 Price movement of Skechers

-The SPDR S&P MidCap 400 Index Fund (MDY) invests 0.25% of its holdings in Skechers.
-The ETF tracks a market-cap-weighted index of the midcap US companies.
-The YTD price movement of MDY was 3.2% as of April 6, 2016.
+The SPDR S&P MidCap 400 Index ETF (MDY) invests 0.25% of its holdings in Skechers.
+The ETF tracks a market-cap-weighted index of mid-cap US companies.
+The YTD price movement of MDY was 10.2% on July 11.

-The market caps of Skechers’ competitors are as follows:
+The market caps of Skechers’s competitors are as follows: